Third Act Movement

-The Third Act (also known as the Third Act Movement) is a progressive and environmentalist U.S. national organization and movement consisting of people over the age of 60 which focuses on voting rights, issues regarding climate change, anti-Trumpism and democratic values.
+The Third Act (also known as the Third Act Movement) is a progressive and environmentalist US national organization and movement consisting of people over the age of 60 which focuses on safeguarding the climate and America's democracy.

 Since being founded in 2021, the movement organizes protests against companies to force them to reduce fossil fuels and the Trump administration's policies that threaten civil and human rights.

 History of activities

 The movement, founded on September 1, 2021, was created by Bill McKibben, a writer and climate activist, who in the past had created the international climate organization 350.org.
-He created "Third Act" after turning 60 himself, in order to rally baby boomers and the Silent Generation to assist in the remaking of those systems that, according to the organization, now threaten future generations the most.
+He created "Third Act" after turning 60 himself, to rally baby boomers and the Silent Generation to assist in the remaking of those systems that, according to the organization, now threaten future generations the most.
 In a span of 5 days, thousands of people had signed up to join the organization.

 In March 2023, the movement had gathered over 50,000 members, and participated in a protest in New York City using the slogan "Fossils Against Fossil Fuels", threatening to quit Chase, Citibank, Wells Fargo and Bank of America en-masse if they did not stop funding fossil fuel projects.
 In July 2024, the group organized a "die-in" in front of Citibank headquarters in New York City, resulting in the arrest of 46 of its members.
 The event also included ways to engage the wider public, such as live music, karaoke, puppets and a rocking chair brigade.

 The movement endorsed Kamala Harris in the 2024 U.S Presidential elections, and its founder, Bill McKibben, kickstarted a fundraiser which accumulated up to $100,000 on July 25, 2024.

 They have closely worked with organizations such as the Indivisible movement, MoveOn, Fight Back Table, Women's March, the Democratic Socialists of America and Planned Parenthood during the "Hands Off" protests of April 5, 2025.
 During the "All Out on Earth Day" protests which were held between April 18–30, 2025, they worked closely with the Sunrise Movement, Climate Power, Popular Democracy, Climate Defenders, the Democratic National Committee Council on Environment and Climate, Unitarian Universalists, NAACP, Dayenu, Evergreen, United to End Polluter Handouts Coalition, Climate Hawks Vote, and the Center of Biological Diversity (CBD).

 On 28 February 2025, the movement endorsed the "Economic Blackout" protest, and gave directives on its official page, which included boycotting major retailers such as Amazon, Walmart and Best Buy for non-essential purchases.